YevheniiVladichuk/Magic8Ball/README.md

 # Magic8Ball

 Walking through the course by Udemy, I'm continuing to do all tasks, even if it very simple for me.
 Practice, practice and one more practice.
-Have did two simple app today.
+Have done two simple app today.
 Have not used Storyboard.
-In first app named Dicee have used Auto Layout programmatically.
+In the first app named Dicee, have used Auto Layout programmatically.
 In the second app Magic8Ball have used SnapKit.
 The logic of the apps is change random result by button tap.

 ## Screenshots